marcusvanwinden/book_scraper/README.md

 ### Description

-This program downloads a thousand books from a website, stores it in a CSV file, and inserts it into a MySQL database.
+This program scrapes a thousand books from a website, stores it in a CSV file, and inserts it into a MySQL database.